braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 ### 1.4.2 Postulate: Vacuum Repertoire {#1.4.2}

-:::warning[**Restriction of the Vacuum Repertoire to Primitive Edge Operations due to Catalytic Reciprocity**]
+:::tip[**Restriction of the Vacuum Repertoire to Primitive Edge Operations due to Catalytic Reciprocity**]

 The set of fundamental kinematic operations available to the Universal Constructor is restricted exclusively to the following primitives:
 1.  **Edge Addition ($\mathfrak{T}_{add}$):** The insertion of a directed edge $(u, v)$ into $E$, subject to the monotonic timestamp assignment.